This guide provides an overview of functionality available to customers who purchase a subscription in your store via WooCommerce Subscriptions.

 Change Recurring Payment Process ↑ Back to top

-To change the payment method used for a subscription, the customer would:
+To change the payment method used for a subscription, a customer can:

-- Enter the new payment details on the Checkout > Pay page.
+- Enter the new payment details on the Checkout page.

 Requirements for Changing Payment ↑ Back to top